chathura-de-silva/Portfolio/docs/README.md

 *   Favicon does not work on development builds for some reason.
 But it does on production builds.

+* Testimonial section with a section(Client Section) to include companies worked has been implemented but commented out.
+When ever needed can get back by enabling them inside `page.tsx`

+* In Project section, passing "Closed Source" as the resource URL inside `./data/index.ts` will hide the `Check out on Github` button disabling the anchor tag.

 # Useful Resources